 Drink Manjal Pal or turmeric milk , I was told by friends and family.
 This was a popular home remedy to ward of the evils of the season.
 As a child I was not very fond of milk, not to mention milk with turmeric and pepper!
 A few spices and a dash of honey changes the story, making it a delicious way to attack the upper respiratory ailments .
 This sweet aromatic version is something that even the pickiest eater in my family approves of.

 Here is my little guy reaching for his glass of turmeric milk.
 One of our favorite additions to this golden milk is crushed pistachios.
-The color and texture of crushed nuts provide a nice visual and textual contrast.
+These crushed nuts provide a nice visual and textual contrast.
 You don’t need to drink a lot of this every day , just half a glass per day during the clod and flu season is all that it takes to boost immunity.

 A word of caution – I have seen recipes that call for 1 tbsp of turmeric powder per cup of milk.
 To me it feels like an overkill.
-Turmeric is considered very potent, and taking large amounts on a day to day basis may cause unwanted side effects.
-How can this be when Indians use turmeric everyday , you ask ?
-Yes it is used in everyday indian cooking, but the amounts used willbe much less than 1 tbsp per person.
+Turmeric is considered very potent, filled with many health benefits , and taking large amounts on a day to day basis may cause unwanted side effects.
+How can this be when Indians use turmeric everyday, you ask ?
+Yes it is true that turmeric is used in everyday Indian cooking, but the amounts used will be much less than 1 tbsp per person.

 The traditional version has two must have ingredients to be added to milk – turmeric and pepper.
 Turmeric contains curcumin , which is a potent ingredient – anti microbial, anti fungal, anti inflammatory and the list goes on.
 Pepper is credited with aiding the absorption of curcumin.
 To this basic recipe other spices according to individual taste preferences are added.
 I add cardamom, cloves, cinnamon and ginger, all of which have anti inflammatory, digestive and anti microbial properties in addition to being powerful anti oxidants.